katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   :version_added:

-    * Only needed if this option was extended after initial Ansible release, in other words, this is greater than the top level `version_added` field.
+    * Only needed if this option was extended after initial Assible release, in other words, this is greater than the top level `version_added` field.
     * This is a string, and not a float, for example, ``version_added: '2.3'``.

   :suboptions:

     * If this option takes a dict or list of dicts, you can define the structure here.
-    * See :ref:`ansible_collections.azure.azcollection.azure_rm_securitygroup_module`, :ref:`ansible_collections.azure.azcollection.azure_rm_azurefirewall_module`, and :ref:`ansible_collections.openstack.cloud.baremetal_node_action_module` for examples.
+    * See :ref:`assible_collections.azure.azcollection.azure_rm_securitygroup_module`, :ref:`assible_collections.azure.azcollection.azure_rm_azurefirewall_module`, and :ref:`assible_collections.openstack.cloud.baremetal_node_action_module` for examples.

 :requirements: